SrijanBadhya/Debsoc/Running the PES Debsoc.md

 - To win tournaments, you might start prioritizing your attention to the people who already show potential and debate skills, to hone them further.
 - This could also mean that when you have limited tournament slots or resources, you give them to people already performing well.
-- *A hierarchy forms and people feel like worthless members when they're not the ones bringing in the accolades.*
+- **A hierarchy forms and people feel like worthless members when they're not the ones bringing in the accolades.**
 - When a good debater becomes problematic, you're willing to let it slide because they're 'valuable to the soc'.
   + They may continue ruining the debate club experience for everyone else, while still bringing in tournament wins.
   + By utilitarian metrics, this reduces the number of people who enjoy debate, enjoy the club, and hence reduces the breadth and depth of the value given by the club.
 - You might get depressed over the Debsoc 'deteriorating' when the people are actually doing fine.
+They're still enjoying the club and enjoying debate.
 - You might be cringe and hesitate to work with other societies and give good feedback because they're 'rival societies' who are 'taking away your wins'.

 **Most of the benefits are accessible even when you don't solely care about tournament wins.
 You can still achieve joy, growth, and community without grinding solely for tournament wins.**